-HEAL SPotlight: the City of Salisbury, maryland
+HEAL City SPotlight: Salisbury, mD

 The City of Salisbury is building its brand as a healthy place for residents and visitors to live, work, and play.
 The City’s Gold HEAL Campaign status highlights its commitment to policies and practices that foster a healthy environment where residents have access to nutritious food and places to be physically active.
 In addition to this award, Salisbury was recently designated a Bronze City by the League of American Bicyclists in recognition of several projects including a downtown river walk, urban greenway, and bike paths to connect parts of the City previously cut off by highway and rail lines.
 In recent years, the City has invested municipal funding and support in planning and capital projects that increase walkability, bikeability, and healthy food access throughout the City.